nackerley/indian-subcontinent-psha/README.md

 A revised version, subscripted `_v1` and incorporating clarifications from the authors of Nath & Thingbaijam (2012), is in progress.

+Zipped job files can be downloaded for various [releases](https://github.com/nackerley/indian-subcontinent-psha/releases/).

 ## Installation

 Smoothed-gridded model files in Natural hazards’ Risk Markup Language (NRML)